AspadaX/cchain/README.md

 # cchain

 ## Overview
 `cchain` is a command line tool designed to execute a series of commands based on a configuration file.
 It supports retrying commands if they fail, with a specified number of attempts.
+Additionally, `cchain` can generate command inputs using a language model (LLM) based on specified functions.

 ## Features
 - Execute commands with specified arguments.
 - Retry commands on failure with configurable retry limits.
 - Simple configuration using JSON files.
 - Logging of command execution and retries.
+- Generate command inputs dynamically using LLM functions.

 ## Installation